Facilitators: Elena Pilipets, Marloes Geboers, Riccardo Ventura

 Fig. 2 For some issues it was easier to re-generate images than for others: The transformations occur in the issues spaces porn, protest, and war while stories related to memes and art did not require any ‘jailing’ prior to image generation.

 In the process of jail(break)ing, we found that the model effectively recognizes and regenerates sensitive content across all five issues.
 Image-to-text storytelling showcases remarkable attention to detail and a robust understanding of visual contexts, identifying problematic themes like racism, violence, protest, and conspiracy theories.
-However, when it comes to nudity, stories derived from porn bot images often obscure the underlying implication of sexual solicitation.
+However, when it comes to nudity, stories often obscure the underlying implication of sexual solicitation.
 This is unsurprising, given the ambiguous status of sexual content on mainstream platforms and the generic nature of the source material.

 Re-prompting these stories for text-to-image generation, we found that for some issues it was easier to re-generate images than for others.
 Stories derived from porn, war, and protest imagery were revised multiple times by the model to comply with policy restrictions, effectively 'jailing' the controversies in the input images while trying to 'break free'.
 Figure 2 allows for cross-reading of issues that required story revisions and those that seamlessly transformed into generated appropriations, where the visual output closely matches the input image.
 The final stories that successfully censored controversies to fit within policy restrictions exhibit changes in settings (where?), character transformations (who/what?), and the overall stance (how?).
 We will revisit these three dimensions in step five, dedicated to the analysis of ‘synthetic formulas’.

-Fig. 3 An image wall comparing input (➡) and output images (⬅) within (vertical reading) and across (horizontal reading) the issue spaces on the left.
-Five canvases were then generated for each issue using all output images to capture issue-specific “synthetic imaginaries”.
+Fig. 3 An image wall comparing input (➡) and output images (⬅) within (vertical reading) and across (horizontal reading) the issue spaces (on the left).
+Five canvases were then generated for each issue using all output images to capture issue-specific “synthetic imaginaries” (on the right).

 Figure 4: Cross-issue network analysis of input and output keywords with Gephi (left).
 A matrix capturing shared keywords or ‘synthetic vernaculars’ across issues in the dimensions of aesthetic, content, and stance (right).

-In a relational analysis of content, aesthetics, and stance-related keywords, as identified by the GPT-4o model, we can assess dynamics of content transformation and continuation across the pipeline from input to output images, as well as across issues.
-Before providing the interpretation of the issue-specific and shared image annotations we explain the analytical affordances of the network using a dynamic filter view focusing on one issue space – porn – as an example (Figures 5 and 6).
+In a relational analysis of content, aesthetics, and stance-related keywords, as identified by the GPT-4o model, we can assess both repetition and variation in the annotations of input and output images, as well as across issues.
+Before providing the interpretation of the issue-specific and shared keywords we explain the analytical affordances of the network using a dynamic filter view focusing on one issue space – porn – as an example (Figures 5 and 6).

 Figure 5: Transformations of porn-related input (round-shaped nodes) and output keywords (triangle-shaped nodes).
 Keywords that persist across input and output images are represented through square nodes.